pcramos19/w2d3/README.md

 * A bit on unit testing with Jasmine

-+Lab related to work more on unit tests and scopes (Koans) +Lab related to DOM manipulation with callbacks and async operations
++Lab related to work more on unit tests and scopes (Koans)

++Lab related to how queues and stacks work using closures, scope, context, method invocation...

 # Goals